Orbital-Web/autorob/README.md

 Inside `geometries` are function which will generate a PyVista `Actor` object, which you can add to the plotter inside `renderer` to display.
 The pre-existing geometries should be sufficient, but you may add new ones using [this documentation](https://docs.pyvista.org/version/stable/api/utilities/geometric).

 `controls` has all the functions that has to do with user input, such as moving the robot or turning a joint.
-If you want new user controls, please define them in here, and either add them inside `Kineval.update` if you want to continuously check for them, or inside `renderer.KinevalWindow.on_key_press` if you only want the function to run once per key press.
+If you want new user controls, please define them in here, and either add them inside `Kineval.update` if you want to continuously check for them, or inside `renderer.KinevalWindow.onKeyPress` if you only want the function to run once per key press.

 `gui` has all the code for widget classes that are used inside the renderer's gui.